As of 2022 Attachment Parenting Europe is no longer active as a registered charity.

-Attachment Parenting Europe (APEU) is a registered charity (“Stichting”) in The Netherlands, a non-profit (member) organization, networking with parents, professionals and like-minded organizations around the world.
+Attachment Parenting Europe (APEU) was a registered charity (“Stichting”) in The Netherlands, a non-profit (member) organization, networking with parents, professionals and like-minded organizations around the world.

 Why APEU was formed